 Cultivating by indoor means it occurs inside a building or structure.
 This may involve the nurture of the plant in nutrient-enriched water (with or without mechanical support), or the application of an artificial source of light or heat, or suspending the plant’s roots and spraying them with nutrient solution.

 You don’t need to be the sole cultivator to be guilty of the offence.
-If you take part in any part of the process of cultivation you can also be guilty of the offence.
+It is enough that you knowingly took part in the process.

 The penalties depend on the amount of prohibited plant that is cultivated.
 The greater the amount of prohibited plant that is cultivated, the more serious the penalty could be.
 For small amounts – 5 or less plants – it’s likely the matter will be dealt with in Local Court.
-While penalties can reach 2 years imprisonment, other sentencing options are available including good behaviour bonds, community service, section 10, and suspended sentences.
+While penalties can reach 2 years imprisonment, other sentencing options are available including good behaviour bonds, community service, section 10 dismissals, conditional release orders, and suspended sentences.

 At 50 plants, it becomes an indictable quantity – meaning the matter can be heard in front of a jury in District Court.
 The possible penalties become more severe as the amount of plants increases, and for a ‘large commercial quantity’ the custodial penalty can be up to 20 years.

 A legal defences to cannabis cultivation is duress.

 Duress refers to situations where you have been threatened or intimidated into committing a crime against your will.